Aluminium Extrusion 101

-Their are many standard profiles available such as angles, channels etc. It is also possible to design your own profile in a cost effective way, that is our specialism.
+There are many standard profiles available such as angles, channels etc. It is also possible to design your own profile in a cost-effective way, that is our specialism.

 They are used for a wide range of applications all around us - at work on your desk, office screening, whiteboards, heat syncs in your laptop.
 In your car - treadplate, grills, interior trim.
 At home - in your kitchen appliances, bathroom tile trims etc.

 Before extrusion can begin you'll need some aluminium ingot.
 These are usually round in shape and up to 7 meters long - very heavy indeed.
 They come in a variety of alloys and thicknesses.
-These ingots are heat treated in process called homogensiation, that ensures it can be heated uniformly during extrusion before being supplied to an extrusion plant.
+These ingots are heat treated in process called should be homogenisation, that ensures it can be heated uniformly during extrusion before being supplied to an extrusion plant.

-A small slice, of the ingot is shaved off to suit the size of the press being used and the final extruded length required, this cut is usually between 300mm and 1000mm long.
+A small slice, of the ingot, is shaved off to suit the size of the press being used and the final extruded length required, this cut is usually between 300mm and 1000mm long.
 This cut of the ingot is called a billet.
-The billet is now fed into a billet heater and its fired up to somewhere between 400-500 degrees celcius however, the precise temperature will depend of a number of factors such as complexity of shape, alloy, etc.
+The billet is now fed into a billet heater and it is fired up to somewhere between 400-500 degrees Celcius however, the precise temperature will depend on a number of factors such as complexity of the shape, alloy, etc.

 So much force to causes the aluminium to flow and exit the die at speeds between 5-80 m/min.

 The extruded length may be as long as 50 metres and may consist of one or multiple strands of the same profile.
-Usually extrusions of most commerical alloys will be cooled or quenched as they leave the press, to bring them down from the 500 degree celcius temperature used during extrusion.
+Usually, extrusions of most commercial alloys will be cooled or quenched as they leave the press, to bring them down from the 500-degree Celcius temperature used during extrusion.

 Extrusion has to be cooled to enable it to be handled and stretched.
-This is acheieved using air, water or a mixture of both.
+This is achieved using air, water or a mixture of both.

 Cooling is also used as the first part of the heat treatment of age-hardening alloys.